-Remember to press and hold down both the sleep/wake button and the Home button (or the volume down button for the iPhone 7 series and later).
+Remember to press and hold down both the side button and the volume down button.
 If you press both and then release them, you create a screen shot - a picture of whatever is on your screen at the time - rather than reset your iPhone.
 (This type of screen picture, by the way, is stored in the Photos app's Camera Roll album as well as the Screenshots album.)